pasquelab/PRC2/README.md

 You can browse interactively these two loom files using [SCope platform/PRC2](https://scope.aertslab.org/#/HumanPluripotencyPRC2/*/welcome).

 Loom files can be downloaded here: [GSE176173](https://www.ncbi.nlm.nih.gov/geo/) using the http links at the bottom of the page.
 After unzipping, you can browse interactively using [SCope platform](https://scope.aertslab.org/#/0e367043-465c-442d-8b64-4af393567818/*/welcome).
-In order to browse the datasets, upload loom files by clicking on "Upload dataset" in the menu on the left-side of SCope website.
+In order to browse the datasets, upload loom files by clicking on "Upload new dataset" in the menu on the left-side of SCope website.
 Uploading may take a few minutes.
 Successful upload will activate a private, temporary session for the user.
 Each session expires after 5 days, but can be renewed by re-uploading the loom file.

 Standalone SCope apps for macOS and Linux can be downloaded from [here](https://github.com/aertslab/SCope/releases).